No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

-Trump broke democratic norms by asserting early Wednesday that he had already won despite the paths to victory that remain for Biden.
-He claimed he will ask the Supreme Court to intervene in the election process, saying voting had to stop, and falsely claiming that by continuing to count votes already cast, the Democrats would be stealing the election.
-Polls have closed and no more votes are being cast, only tallied.
+Trump broke democratic norms by asserting early Wednesday that he had already won, despite the paths to victory that remain for Biden.
+He claimed he will ask the Supreme Court to intervene in the election process, saying that voting must stop and falsely claiming that by continuing to count votes already cast, the Democrats would be stealing the election.
+Polls have closed, and no more votes are being cast, only tallied.

-“To me, this is a very sad moment and we will win this.
-And as far as I’m concerned, we already have,” he said,” in an unprecedented appearance before supporters gathered at the White House.
+“To me, this is a very sad moment, and we will win this.
+And as far as I’m concerned, we already have,” Trump said in an unprecedented appearance before supporters gathered at the White House.

 Trump was buoyed by projected victories in Florida and Ohio, while also keeping his margins with Biden tight in Georgia, North Carolina and Texas — all of them too close to declare a winner overnight.
 Wisconsin, Michigan and Pennsylvania were still counting ballots, and those states represented Biden’s clearest path to the needed 270 electoral college votes.